 San Diego Filipino Film Festival, San Diego, USA, October 18 to 31, 2021

-International Migration and Environmental Film Festival, Virtual, October 9 to 16, 2021
+International Migration and Environmental Film Festival, Toronto, Canada, October 9 to 16, 2021

 Through a traveling video camera that circumnavigates the globe, a group of friends share their migration stories as they search for themselves and their place in the world wherever they may be.